How To Stay Organized When Blogging All Day

 Organize your day into different blocks

 Next, you need to create a proper schedule for each day.
-Some posts are shorter and require less research than others, so they can be written and edited within a few hours.
+Some posts are shorter and require less research so that they can be written and edited within a few hours.
 Others (like this one) require more planning and research.
 So, each project will have a different schedule depending on what it is.
-As a result, you can't create a blanket schedule for every single day of the week.
+As a result, you can’t create a blanket schedule for every day of the week.

-Instead, you should consider what you want to do the night before.
-For example, tonight, you can sit down and plan tomorrow's schedule.
-Then, split the day into different blocks where you focus on a particular task.
-Perhaps you start work at 9 am then spend two hours researching a topic.
+Instead, it would be best to consider what you want to do the night before.
+For example, you can sit down and plan tomorrow’s schedule tonight.
+Then, split the day into blocks where you focus on a particular task.
+Perhaps you start work at 9 a.m. and then spend two hours researching a topic.
 Give yourself a break, then spend the next couple of hours planning and writing the piece.
-Your day goes on like this, with each block providing a different task.
+Your day goes like this, with each block providing a different task.

 Primarily, this gives more structure to your days and ensures you have things to do.
 It will stop instances where you stare at a blank wall, wondering what you should do next.
 It will also prevent situations where you go a bit crazy because you’re doing the same thing for hours.

-Don't be afraid to switch between projects throughout the day as well.
-If you get tired writing one article, take a break and start another.
+Don’t be afraid to switch between projects throughout the day as well.
+If you tire of writing one article, take a break and start another.
 It gives your brain a nice mental rest from tackling particular topics!

 A tool you can use to help you with this is the Productivity Planner.
-This planner utilizes the Pomodoro Technique, helps you to focus your mental energy on the most meaningful tasks, and empowers you to take advantage of every moment of every day.
+This planner utilizes the Pomodoro Technique, allows you to focus your mental energy on the most meaningful tasks, and empowers you to take advantage of every moment of every day.
 Bonus: it’s printed on sustainably sourced paper from FSC suppliers!
 Buy one now!

-Take a ten-minute break
+Take a ten-minute break.

-People often make the mistake of associated time worked with productivity.
-Working for five hours straight makes you more productive than if you only worked for one.
-That's actually not the case, though, and you can be far more productive if you schedule little breaks throughout your day.
+People often make the mistake of associating time worked with productivity.
+Working five hours straight makes you more productive than working only for one.
+That’s not the case, though, and you can be far more fruitful if you schedule little breaks throughout your day.

 Moreover, the breaks serve a specific purpose.
-Sitting at a desk for hours on end is really bad for your body.
+Sitting at a desk for hours on end is terrible for your body.
 It causes muscles to tighten and trigger points to form.
 As a result, you spend less time focusing on your work and more time rubbing sore muscles.
 Your mind focuses on the pain in your neck or between your shoulder blades, even as you work.
-It's enough to make you go bonkers!
-So if you want to stay organized when blogging full-time you have to take frequent breaks.
+It’s enough to make you go bonkers!
+So, if you want to stay organized when blogging full-time, you must take frequent breaks.

 By taking short breaks, you can stretch and relax those muscles.
-Get yourself out of the seated position and pump more blood around your body.
+Get out of the seated position and pump more blood around your body.
 This will keep you sane by preventing a build-up of physical tension, which usually manifests as mental stress.
-Here's a video giving you some excellent stretches to do if you work at a desk all day:
+Here’s a video giving you some excellent stretches to do if you work at a desk all day:

-Are you looking for more ways to take care of yourself while staying organized with your blogging?
+Are you looking for more ways to care for yourself while staying organized with your blogging?
 Here are some great articles to help.

 - 8 Ways To Do Self-Care And Work From Home